Call for communications – Graduate Student Conference

 This conference is an opportunity for graduate students (masters and PhD) to share their research, hone their presentation skills, and network with other researchers.
 Participants will receive feedback on their work from CEPSI-affiliated professors during thematic panels.
 In addition, the “Best Paper” presented at the conference will be automatically eligible for publication in Potentia: Journal of International and Public Affairs, the annual CIPS Graduate Student Journal.

-Proposals and papers can be presented in English or French.
-To submit a proposal, please send an abstract of no more than 250 words at [email protected] by January 12, 2018.
-Please include your name, program of study, department, and university.
-Selected applicants will be required to submit their final paper by March 2, 2018.
+The submissions as well as the final papers can be presented in French or in English.
+To submit a proposal, please send an abstract no longer than 300 words and 5 keywords that define your submission to [email protected] by Friday 30th November 2018, 23:59 EST. Please include with your abstract your name, program of study, department, and university.
+Applicants will be notified of their acceptance by Thursday 20th December 2018 and will be required to submit their final paper by March 1st 2019.